How Shipping Data Science Improves Profits

 It has been several years since Amazon established their “Negotiated Service Agreement” with the USPS for Sunday delivery.
 Amazon has a clear objective of doing next and same day delivery a standard across the industry – and they are marching toward that objective at a surprising pace.
 In fact, they currently have the ability to address greater than 25% of the US population with “Next Day” shipping service – and a good portion of that same population has “Same Day” service options available.

 So in this new near “real time” delivery paradigm, what kind of consumer is Amazon creating?
 The answer is a very impatient and entitled consumer who expects an instant product at the end of the supply chain.
 Amazon’s success in meeting these elevated consumer expectations isn’t based on a “hunch” or “gut feeling.”
 Rather, empirical data science drives every move they make.
 What does that mean for the rest of us?
-To compete and give our customers an “Amazon-like” experience, we need to operate in the same fashion – leveraging business intelligence and data science to drive and optimize our businesses.
+Your media agency can help you develop an award winning DRTV campaign on the front end, but to compete and give our customers an “Amazon-like” experience, we need to operate in the same fashion – leveraging business intelligence and data science to drive and optimize our businesses.